Evanne Ní Chuilinn

-Evanne Ní Chuilinn (born 5 September 1981) is an Irish sports journalist and television presenter.
-She currently works as a sports news presenter on RTÉ News: Six One.
+Evanne Ní Chuilinn (born 5 September 1981) is an Irish Fine Gael politician who has served as a senator since February 2025 after being nominated by the Taoiseach.
+She was previously a sports journalist and television presenter for RTÉ.
+She worked as a sports news presenter on RTÉ News: Six One.

-Ní Chuilinn has graduated from NUI Galway.
+Career

-Ní Chuilinn began her career as a sub editor with RTÉ Sport in 2004 where she worked behind the scenes on various sports programmes.
+Ní Chuilinn began her career as a sub-editor with RTÉ Sport in 2004 where she worked behind the scenes on various sports programmes.
 She progressed onto RTÉ Radio 1 and RTÉ 2fm where she delivered the hourly sports bulletins, as well as co-presenting various live Gaelic games broadcasts.
 A move to television in 2006 saw Ní Chuilinn work as a reporter on minority sports programme, OB Sport.
-She became the sideline reporter for the Sunday Game in 2007.
+She became the sideline reporter for The Sunday Game in 2007.

 In 2008 Ní Chuilinn started working for RTÉ News, initially as a sports reporter, and shortly afterwards as a sports news presenter on RTÉ News: Six One.
 Since then she has covered several major sporting events, including the Olympic Games.

+Ní Chuilinn was the presenter of the Sunday Game Beo Irish language programme on RTÉ during the 2023 All-Ireland Senior Hurling and Football finals, the first time a full live programme was broadcast in Irish on RTÉ, with both analysis and commentary.

+On 7 February 2025, Ní Chuilinn resigned from her role in RTÉ after being nominated as a Fine Gael senator in the 27th Seanad.

+Personal life

+Ní Chuilinn graduated from NUI Galway.
+She is married and has three children.